fairlearn/fairlearn/docs/about/index.rst

    <div class="sponsor-div-box">

-`Microsoft <https://www.microsoft.com/>`_ has been funding various people since the start of the project.
+`Microsoft <https://www.microsoft.com/>`_ has been funding various people since the start of the project in 2018.

 .. raw:: html